llvm/llvm-project/llvm/docs/GlobalISel/GenericOpcode.rst

 Create a vector where all elements are the scalar from the source operand.

-The type of the operand must be equal to or smaller than the vector element type.
-If the operand is smaller than the vector element type, the scalar is implicitly truncated to the vector element type.
+The type of the operand must be equal to or larger than the vector element type.
+If the operand is larger than the vector element type, the scalar is implicitly truncated to the vector element type.

 Vector Reduction Operations